The 1st Key to Happiness

 When I returned to focusing on my loss and grief, I was slightly less sad because I had had a chance to feel happy for at least just a moment.

 This taught me to start appreciating the little things in life.
-Just a moment of happy observation or being absorbed in a happy memory could do wonders in lifting my mood.
+Just a moment of happy observation or being absorbed in a happy memory could do wonders in lifting my mood and improving my mental health in general.

 ” Just a moment of happy observation or being absorbed in a happy memory can do wonders in lifting your mood”